 This spring I had an observation scheduled by my assistant principal, Gabe Hoover, as part of our teacher evaluation process.
-I had asked him to come in during writing workshop because I have not been observed in writing workshop in a long time and I felt like it was finally becoming the writing workshop I had visualized.
+I had asked him to come in during writing workshop because I had not been observed in writing workshop in a long time and felt like it was finally becoming the workshop I had visualized.

 The day before the visit, the workshop was fabulous.
 Kids were busy working on independent work.
 I conferred with a few students and met with a group.
 All were reflective about their pieces and in the midst of making some great changes.
 One of our literacy coaches walked in that day and said the room was “magical.”
 I laughed but had trouble disagreeing.
 Sitting back and looking at all the writers busy working on projects of their choice in such an intentional way made my heart happy.
 I was eager for our new assistant principal to see our writing workshop in action.

 Well, the day of my observation was one chaotic day in writing workshop.
 And believe me, it was not the good kind of chaos.
 Thinking back, this may have been the worst writing workshop that I’ve been part of in my 29-year teaching career.
 With my assistant principal in the room, I taught my fabulously planned minilesson and the kids went off to write.
 But that’s where the workshop fell apart.
 Most kids never actually settled into writing.
 While I met with one group, others giggled, whispered to each other, and sharpened pencils that didn’t need sharpening.

 I thought about jumping in and doing some teacher-talk to get the kids back on track.
 I could have taken control and they would have complied, but that didn’t feel right, because I’d very seldom had to do that in a workshop.
 I reminded myself that if my bigger goals for writing workshop were authenticity, ownership, and independence, I couldn’t merely ask for compliance when things got difficult or just because there was a visitor in the room.
 I couldn’t sacrifice long-term goals because of a short-term crisis.